-To use Nolo's online will, you must have a legal residence in the United States.
+To use WillMaker's will, you must have a legal residence in the United States.
 You can live abroad, but you must need to continue to have ties to your US residence.

 State law determines whether a will made by a resident of the state is valid.
 And a will that is valid in the state where it is made is valid in all other states.